314dev/PI/docs/source/common/lightning_cli.rst

 Multiple models and/or datasets
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In the previous examples :class:`~pytorch_lightning.utilities.cli.LightningCLI` works only for a single model and datamodule class.
+In the previous examples :class:`~pi_ml.utilities.cli.LightningCLI` works only for a single model and datamodule class.
 However, there are many cases in which the objective is to easily be able to run many experiments for multiple models and datasets.